williamalu/dotfiles/README.md

-# .setup
+# .dotfiles

-Scripts used to install/configure my favorite softwares and settings.
+Scripts used to install/configure my favorite software and settings.